Onit Documentation

 Writing Conditions for Looped Actions

-When creating a Condition for your looped Action you should think about how many times you need your loop to run.
-Your condition will often be checking against the length of a list or a group of Records.
+When creating a Condition for your looped Action, you should think about how many times you need your loop to run.
+Your condition will often be checked against the length of a list or a group of Records.
 The structure of a simple Condition is as follows:

 {% if iterator_value < value_to_check_against %} true {% else %} false {% endif %}